jyotir2003/Line-Following-Robot/README.md

 4. Power up and place on a track

 ## 💻 Code
-The main control logic is located in the `main.ino` file.
+The main control logic is located in the `Arduino_code.ino` file.

 ## 🚀 Future Improvements
 - Enhance line following algorithms
 - Add obstacle detection capabilities
 - Optimize speed and efficiency

-## 📷 Project Images
-[You can add images of your robot here]

-## 📚 Documentation
-[Link to more detailed documentation if available]

 ## 🤝 Contributing
 Contributions, issues, and feature requests are welcome!